beda-software/FHIRPathMappingLanguage/README.md

 # FHIRPathMappingLanguage

 ## Motivation

 Data mapping is a high-demand topic.
 There are many products that try to address it.
 Even FHIR provides a specification called [FHIR Mapping Language](https://build.fhir.org/mapping-language.html) that should cover this gap.
 Unfortunately, there is a lack of open-source implementation of the FHIR Mapping Language.
 Furthermore, it is a complicated tool that is hard to create, debug, and manage in along term.
 Please check real-life [examples](https://github.com/beda-software/FHIRPathMappingLanguage/tree/main/examples) I have created.

-I faced a mapping issue while implementing an extraction operation for [FHIR SDC](https://hl7.org/fhir/us/sdc/).
+A mapping issue was encountered while implementing an extraction operation for [FHIR SDC](https://hl7.org/fhir/us/sdc/).
-I didn't want to use the FHIR Mapping Language, so I started searching for alternatives.
-I found [JUTE](https://github.com/healthSamurai/jute.clj).
+Instead of using the FHIR Mapping Language, an alternative was sought and found in [JUTE](https://github.com/healthSamurai/jute.clj).
 It is a powerful engine that provides a nice experience in creating mappers.
-From my point of view, the data DSL nature is a big advantage.
-You are creating an FHIR resource and just replacing some values with JUTE expression/directives.
+JUTE is a powerful engine that offers a pleasant experience in creating mappers.
+Its data DSL nature is a significant advantage, allowing the creation of an FHIR resource with some values replaced by JUTE expressions/directives.
 Please have a look at this [mapper](https://github.com/beda-software/FHIRPathMappingLanguage/blob/main/examples/repeatable/jute.yaml).
 It is pretty easy to understand what is going on here.
 Especially if you compare it with [FHIR Mapping language](https://github.com/beda-software/FHIRPathMappingLanguage/blob/main/examples/repeatable/fhirmapping.map) version.
 Unfortunately, JUTE provides its own syntax and approach for path expressions, while it is more convenient to use FHIRPath when you query data from FHIR Resources especially if you are querying QuestionnaireResponse.
-JUTE provides API to add any function inside the engine, so I embedded fhirpath function.
+JUTE provides API to add any function inside the engine, so the fhirpath function was embedded.
 As a result, you can see that almost all JUTE expression calls fhirpath function: [jute.yaml](https://github.com/beda-software/FHIRPathMappingLanguage/blob/main/examples/repeatable/jute.yaml)
-It looks like an overhead, so I decided to replace the JUTE path engine with FHIRPath and make it FHIRPath native.
+This approach appears to be an overhead, prompting a decision to replace the JUTE path engine with FHIRPath to make it FHIRPath native.
-There is a similar approach in the FHIR world called [fhir-xquery](https://hl7.org/fhir/fhir-xquery.html).
-It is inspired by [liquid](https://shopify.github.io/liquid/) template language.
+A similar approach in the FHIR world is called [fhir-xquery](https://hl7.org/fhir/fhir-xquery.html), inspired by the [liquid](https://shopify.github.io/liquid/) template language.
 [Fhir-xquery](https://hl7.org/fhir/fhir-xquery.html) uses to build dynamic query string.
-Since this approach is already used in FHIR I decided to use it instead of `$` sign that is used in JUTE to identify an expression.
+This approach was adopted instead of the `$` sign used in JUTE to identify an expression.

 Finally, data DSL should be LLM-friendly and there should be an easy way to generate a mapper based on the text description.
 ChatGPT works pretty well with JSON and FHIRPath.
 So, you can just copy and paste the specification into ChatGPT and try to generate mappers.